Close

 Before the idea of homework came to the United States, Germany’s newly formed nation-state had been giving students homework for years.

-It wasn’t until German Philosopher Johann Gottlieb Fichte (1762—1814) helped to develop the Volksschulen (People’s Schools) that homework became mandatory.
+The roots of homework extend to ancient times, but it wasn’t until German Philosopher Johann Gottlieb Fichte (1762—1814) helped to develop the Volksschulen (People’s Schools) that homework became mandatory.

 Fichte believed that the state needed to hold power over individuals to create a unified Germany.
 A way to assert control over people meant that students attending the Volksshulen were required to complete assignments at home on their own time.